panva/openid-client/README.md

   });
 ```

+### IdP Errors - OpenIdConnectError
+When the OpenID Provider returns an OIDC formatted error from either authorization callbacks or
+any of the JSON responses the library will reject a given Promise with `OpenIdConnectError` instance.

+The message of this error is `"${error} (${error_description})"`.
+However the OpenIdConnectError object
+also has the following properties:

+- error
+- error_description
+- error_uri
+- state
+- scope

+Values are `undefined` if these were not provided in the response.
+Additionally, for API call
+responses a `response` property is available with the response object from the used http client.

 ### Handling multiple response modes
 When handling multiple response modes with one single pass you can use `#callbackParams`
 to get the params object from the koa/express/node request object or a url string.